Child Care Benefit

 Up until 2012-2013, you have 24 months to make a lump sum claim.
 This means you have until 30 June 2014 to lodge a claim for 2011-2012.

 From 2012-2013 onwards, you have 12 months to make a lump sum claim.
 This means you have until 30 June 2014 to lodge a claim for 2012-2013.
-Extensions to the 12 month period will be provided in exceptional circumstances.
+Extensions to the 12 month period may be provided in special circumstances.

 Where can I get more information?